Hard Money Lenders Houston: Fast and Flexible Loans

 Here’s how HomeLight Buy Before You Sell works:

-There is a flat fee of 2.4% of your current home’s sold price, but the potential savings in other areas might outweigh this cost.
-You could save on moving expenses, temporary housing, and possibly even the final purchase price of your new home.
-Additionally, HomeLight’s BBYS fees are typically much lower than the interest rates on bridge loans, which currently range from 9.5% to 12%.
+While BBYS comes with a flat fee based on your current home’s sold price, the potential savings in other areas might outweigh this cost.
+You could save on moving expenses and temporary housing, and possibly fetch a higher sale price for your home.
+Additionally, HomeLight’s BBYS fees are typically much lower than the interest rates on bridge loans, which range from 9.5% to 12%.

 3 top hard money lenders in Houston